-Whilst the maximum scope of penalties (£785 million, in 2017-18 prices) outweighs the maximum scope of rewards (£127 million, in 2017-18 prices), TWUL believes that the maximum penalty represents an extreme scenario, with actual penalties likely to be significantly lower for any reasonable range of operational underperformance.
+Whilst the maximum scope of penalties (\pounds 785 million, in 2017-18 prices) outweighs the maximum scope of rewards (\pounds 127 million, in 2017-18 prices), TWUL believes that the maximum penalty represents an extreme scenario, with actual penalties likely to be significantly lower for any reasonable range of operational underperformance.
 Furthermore, TWUL believes that about £102 million of the maximum penalty would arise from the non-delivery of specified capital projects.
-If incurred, the majority of penalties would be levied through an adjustment to revenue with the remainder levied through an adjustment to RCV for AMP8.
+If incurred, the majority of penalties would be levied through an adjustment to RCV for AMP8.

 In June 2018, TWUL reached an agreement with Ofwat on a package of payments and penalties worth £120 million (some of which is in addition to the performance commitment penalties described above).
 In addition, in August 2018, Ofwat imposed a nominal penalty of £1 upon TWUL, pursuant to which TWUL provided to Ofwat a formal undertaking under section 19 of the WIA making a number of commitments around its leakage performance and governance.
 These were published on 8 August 2018 on the Ofwat website (please refer to PN 22/18 for further details).
 This agreement and penalty notice concluded an Ofwat investigation which found that TWUL's Board did not have sufficient oversight and control of TWUL's leakage performance.
 The £120 million package included £65 million in customer rebates and £55 million in automatic penalties incurred by TWUL for missing the commitment it had made to cut leaks.
-As part of its proposed settlement, TWUL has committed to getting its leakage performance back in line with what it had promised it would deliver for its customers in 2019-2020 (a performance commitment level of 606Ml/d) and to reduce leakage by a further 15 per cent. by 2025.
+As part of its proposed settlement, TWUL has committed to getting its leakage performance back in line with what it had promised it would deliver for its customers in 2019-2020 (a performance commitment level of 606MI/d) and to reduce leakage by a further 15 per cent. by 2025.
 TWUL has been publishing its performance each month in tackling leaks and has appointed an independent monitor to certify the information in its monthly leakage reports.
 TWUL has also committed to increasing its customer engagement initiatives on leakage.
-TWUL has been submitting to Ofwat six-monthly leakage compliance reports, with three having already been submitted (the last one being dated November 2019).
+TWUL has been submitting to Ofwat six-monthly leakage compliance reports, with four having already been submitted (the last one being dated May 2020).
+The 2019-20 undertaking to achieve a leakage level of 606Ml/d was achieved, with leakage reported at 595Ml/d.